 At almost 2,000 feet tall, the Canton Tower is hard to miss.
 It’s across the river from the wharf after passing under three bridges.
 The tower changes colors and even has illuminated advertisements.
 I can’t imagine how much that costs.

 On the other side of the river, the boat passes by the Xinghai Concert Hall (also illuminated) and more big buildings.
 China just celebrated 70 years under communist rule, and there were plenty of Chinese flags and “70” signs all over the area.

 I don’t know what the Bridges were called, but the architecture in Guangzhou is interesting.
 Most of the bridges (and buildings) have a unique design.
 Seeing them lit up at night is very cool.

 My 2 cents for the river cruise

 Get the good seats: Get the expensive tickets.
 The “fancy” expensive tickets ($20 each) that we bought included snacks (fruit, candy, and coffee) and we were seated on the top deck where the view is the best.
 I could do without the snacks, but it’s worth it for the seats.
-Everyone with cheaper tickets were “seated” on the decks below, but had the option to walk to the top and stand on the top deck.
-Inevitably everyone comes up to the top deck for most of the ride, but the expensive tickets actually get you a seat.
-It was a little strange as everyone with “normal” tickets was sectioned off from us “elites”.
+Everyone with cheaper tickets were “seated” on the decks below, but they had the option to walk to the top and stand on the top deck near the fancy seats.
+Inevitably everyone comes up to the top deck for most of the ride for a better view, but the expensive tickets actually get you a seat.
+It was a little strange as everyone with the “normal” tickets was sectioned off from us “elites”.

 Value: The ride is over an hour and the boat goes at least 5 miles one way.
 Just seeing downtown Guangzhou is impressive.
-Add the light displays and it’s a great deal.
-You would easily pay triple the price ($20 USD) for a similar attraction in the US or Europe.
+Add to it the light displays and it’s a great deal.
+You would easily pay triple the price for a similar attraction in the US or Europe.